About my work

 What informs my work

-My approach draws on a background that combines education, ministry, and leadership.
+My approach draws on a background that weaves together education, ministry, and leadership.
 I hold a Doctorate in Education and a Master of Divinity, and I am an ordained minister in the United Church of Christ.
-For more than twenty years, I’ve worked alongside individuals, communities, and institutions, designing learning experiences, leading programs, offering pastoral care and mentoring, and helping organizations build relational and mission-aligned learning environments.

 A commitment to presence